Adventists and the Wakanda Weakness

 - It offers free universal health care.

-- It offers free education from kindergarden to university.
+- It offers free education from kindergarten to university.

 - It has one of the highest life expectancy rates on the planet.